drewm8080/Predicting_GDP_Per_Capita/readme.txt

-After asking Professor Hermjakob, I decided to implement the code in the following way:

 First make sure any packages are installed that need to be (scikit learn, pandas etc), which the import statements are in the first few lines of code.